ezhoureal/myGPT/README.md

 ### Tokenizer
 Uses Byte Pair Encoding (BPE) tokenizer.
 The initial python implementation is under directory `tokenizer_py`.
 A Rust rewrite is in progress under `src` for better performance.

+Compile rust binding with `maturin develop --uv`.
+If you're getting this warning:
+`⚠️ Warning: failed to set package as editable: failed to get version of install backend`, try run `uv pip install -e .` to manually install the package.

 ## Testing
 to run the test suite, run `pytest` and `cargo test` in the root directory